Diamond anvil cell: Single crystal X-ray diffraction

 Good single crystal X-ray diffraction experiments in diamond anvil cells require sample stage to rotate on the vertical axis, omega.
 Most diamond anvil cells do not feature a large opening that would allow the cell to be rotated to high angles, a 60 degrees opening is considered sufficient for most crystals but larger angles are possible.
 The first cell to be used for single crystal experiments was designed by a graduate student at the University of Rochester, Leo Merrill.
 The cell was triangular with beryllium seats that the diamonds were mounted on; the cell was pressurized with screws and guide pins holding everything in place.

+More recently, for samples that recrystallize as many tiny, randomly oriented microcrystals under laser heating rather than as one large crystal, a multigrain approach has been used: a computer software (e.g. the Domain Auto Finder program) sorts reflections by crystal domain and each domain is then solved and refined as an individual single crystal.
+This method resolved the long-unknown structure of ζ-nitrogen from micron-sized crystals at 63–86 GPa, and was used to characterize a rhenium–nitrogen alloy and Re_{7}N_{3} synthesized in a laser-heated double-stage diamond anvil cell at pressures up to about 900 GPa, extending single-crystal X-ray diffraction into the terapascal range.

 High-temperature techniques

 Conditions achievable using different methods of static pressure generation.

 Heating in diamond-anvil cells is typically done by two means, external or internal heating.
 External heating is defined as heating the anvils and would include a number of resistive heaters that are placed around the diamonds or around the cell body.
 The complementary method does not change the temperature of the anvils and includes fine resistive heaters placed within the sample chamber and laser heating.
 The main advantage to resistive heating is the precise measurement of temperature with thermocouples, but the temperature range is limited by the properties of the diamond which will oxidize in air at 700 °C The use of an inert atmosphere can extend this range above 1000 °C. A tungsten ring-wire resistive heater inside a BX90 DAC filled with Ar gas was reported to reach 1400 °C. With laser heating the sample can reach temperature above 5000 °C, but the minimum temperature that can be measured when using a laser-heating system is ~1200 °C and the measurement is much less precise.
 Advances in resistive heating are closing the gap between the two techniques so that systems can be studied from room temperature to beyond 5700 °C with the combination of the two.